+Figure 7.
+Probability contours for a downwind flight path where the bird’s ground velocity is 15 m/s and the wind velocity is 10 m/s.

 3.1 Collision Probability Contours for 1-D Rotors

 Upwind and Downwind Turbine Collision Probabilities — A plot of the collision probability contours was generated for downwind flight paths, predicting an increasing probability of collision above and below the center of the turbine (Fig. 7).
 We expect this result, because the wingspan of the bird subtends a larger angle swept out by the turbine as it enters the rotor plane closer to horizontal center.
 These results are identical to those published by Tucker (1996a) using the same model parameters.